 - Other forms of diagnostics include magnetic resonance imaging (MRI) or computed tomography (CT) to locate pituitary tumors or kidney disorders.

-- It follows a modified water deprivation test or an ADH supplementation trial to check for body water loss.
+Suppose the above tests aren't conclusive or need further examination.
+In that case, they will follow a modified water deprivation test or an ADH supplementation trial to check for body water loss.

 Treatment of Water Diabetes

-- An ADH trial follows it if the cause is neurogenic DI which is generally treated with vasopressin injections.
+- An ADH trial follows if the cause is neurogenic, which is generally treated with vasopressin injections.